 Select the Schema tab.

-The schema displays a button to create a new derived column, a search box, and a list of any existing derived columns.
+The schema displays a button to create a new calculated field, a search box, and a list of any existing calculated fields.

 In the left navigation bar under the Honeycomb logo, select the Environments banner.
 A menu appears with Manage Environments and a list of existing Environments.